 Working with the business

-Rami Jaamour discusses the ways in which business and IT people can work together in the SOA testing processes.
+- The business side of SOA testing processes Rami Jaamour discusses the ways in which business and IT people can work together in the SOA testing processes.

 Building a test system

 - Building a testing system for SOA Rami Jaamour discusses the best place to begin when building a testing system for SOA and how to establish a quality policy as part of the overall SOA governance strategy.

 Unit, integration testing first steps toward SOA quality When it comes to quality SOA applications, many people play a role.
 Developers begin the testing effort with unit testing, followed by testers doing integration testing.

-Rami Jaamour discusses two types of unit testing and what they both need to have in order to maintain best practices for SOA.
+- Unit testing for SOA best practices Rami Jaamour discusses two types of unit testing and what they both need to have in order to maintain best practices for SOA.

 Functional and regression testing

-With SOA applications, the quality of the individual services does not necessarily translate into the overall quality of the business solution.
+- Use functional and regression testing to validate SOA solutions With SOA applications, the quality of the individual services does not necessarily translate into the overall quality of the business solution.
 It is the quality of the whole that truly matters.
 In this tip, David W. Johnson explains how to use functional and regression testing to validate that SOA solutions deliver the business functionality required.

 - Performance testing: Ensure your SOA applications perform Performance testing SOA applications brings numerous challenges.
 Not only must you test individual services and test the services together, but you also need to consider third-party services.

-Making disparate systems work together via Web services and SOA can save money, time, and frustration.
+- Be aware of SOA application security issues Making disparate systems work together via Web services and SOA can save money, time, and frustration.
 But if you aren't careful, the combination can leave you open to attack.